Book Charging Service

 Book charging is not grant money or additional financial aid!
 It is like a credit card that allows you to "charge" the cost of your books, up to $600, to your tuition and fees account.
 You are responsible for the payment of the cost of your books, either through financial aid in excess of your tuition and fees, or your own payment.

-Spring 2018 dates for book charging are Monday, December 4th - Thursday, January 11th.
+Summer 2018 dates for book charging are Monday, May 7th - Thursday, May 31st.

 Students become eligible to use the Book Charging service one of two ways: